roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

  "Yes Mommy," She answered.

  My 48 year old Mother-In-Law and her daughter were completely embarrassed and got into the car as quickly as possible.
 "Both of you sit on your bare bottoms, your punishment is far from over," I ordered.
-Report_Story #1